IgorKrupenja/vscode-github-soft-theme/README.md

 2. Click on the "Install" button and wait for the installation to complete.
 3. Choose "Github Light Soft" from the list that appears.

-## Customization

-To customize this theme, refer to the [color theme documentation](https://code.visualstudio.com/api/extension-guides/color-theme) for a step-by-step guide.
-This allows you to conveniently make minor adjustments to the theme without the need to create and manage your own theme repository.

 ## Screenshots

 ### TypeScript